tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/最佳实践/媒体上传/如何在服务端上传视频_intl_en.md

 <span id="p6"></span>
 ### Step 6.
 View the result

-On the [Video Management](https://console.cloud.tencent.com/vod/media) page in the console, you can see the uploaded video file and cover：
+On the [Video Management](https://console.cloud.tencent.com/vod/media) page in the console, you can see the uploaded video file and cover.

 ## Code Interpretation